Ko-fi/kofi-wordpress-button/Readme.txt

 == Description ==

 Ko-fi is a fast and friendly way to earn money from your blog, website or project.
 Over $200 million has been earned on Ko-fi so far and it's growing every month!

-The money goes directly to you with 0% fees from Ko-fi, it's completely free and a great alternative to ads!

 Create your free page at ko-fi.com in just a few minutes and link your PayPal or Stripe account to start receiving donations.

 Use the Plugin to add a Ko-fi button or donation panel to any widget area, sidebar or use the shortcode [kofi] to add a button to any page or post.